-You will need to download the correct iTunes file for your Windows 10 computer.
-If you have a 32-bit or 64-bit machine, then download the file that fits.
-Bear in mind that a 64-bit iTunes file might not work correctly on a 32-bit machine.
+You will need to download the correct iTunes file for your Windows 11/10 computer.
+If you have a 32-bit or 64-bit machine, download the file that fits.
+Remember that a 64-bit iTunes file might not work correctly on a 32-bit machine.

 These are the files that are required for a smooth installation:

-The above files are very important to escape the installation errors, so keep that in mind.
+The above files are critical to escape the installation errors, so keep that in mind.

 Click on the file to install it after it has been downloaded.
-Follow the onscreen instructions carefully and from there, everything should work as expected.
+Follow the onscreen instructions carefully, and everything should work as expected.

-We suspect that in the coming weeks, Microsoft or Apple will fix the issue, so installing the normal way should be fine.
-Then again, these companies are sometimes slow in delivering updates, so we suggest going this route if you are really in need of running iTunes on your Windows 10 computer this very instance.
+We suspect that Microsoft or Apple will fix the issue in the coming weeks, so installing the usual way should be fine.
+Then again, these companies are sometimes slow in delivering updates, so we suggest going this route if you need to run iTunes on your Windows 11/10 computer at this very instance.